core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The application-layer protocol Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} provides end-to-end encryption, integrity and replay protection of CoAP messages exchanged between two CoAP endpoints.
 These can act both as CoAP Client as well as CoAP Server, and share an OSCORE Security Context used to protect and verify exchanged messages.
 The use of OSCORE does not affect the URI scheme and OSCORE can therefore be used with any URI scheme defined for CoAP.

-OSCORE uses COSE {{I-D.ietf-cose-rfc8152bis-struct}}{{I-D.ietf-cose-rfc8152bis-algs}} to perform encryption operations and protect a CoAP message in a COSE object, by using an Authenticated Encryption with Associated Data (AEAD) algorithm.
+OSCORE uses COSE {{I-D.ietf-cose-rfc8152bis-struct}}{{I-D.ietf-cose-rfc8152bis-algs}} to perform encryption operations and protect a CoAP message carried in a COSE object, by using an Authenticated Encryption with Associated Data (AEAD) algorithm.
 In particular, OSCORE takes as input an unprotected CoAP message and transforms it into a protected CoAP message transporting the COSE object.

 OSCORE makes it possible to selectively protect different parts of a CoAP message in different ways, while still allowing intermediaries (e.g., CoAP proxies) to perform their intended funtionalities.
 That is, some message parts are encrypted and integrity protected; other parts are only integrity protected to be accessible to, but not modifiable by, proxies; and some parts are kept as plain content to be both accessible to and modifiable by proxies.
 Such differences especially concern the CoAP options included in the unprotected message.